swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 represents the average of three runs).
 ![Speedup plot](speedup.png "Plot of speedup and efficiency of example parallel program")

-> Note that the comparison here is not quite fair becuase a sequential
+> Note that the comparison here is not quite fair because a sequential
 > version of the program was not written.
 The runtimes for the
 > sequential version were approximated by running the parallel version
 > using a single processor.
 The single processor runtime was likely